Sackville leopards on the loose

 The two leopards that frequently appear at Knole, on either side of the Sackville crest, are known as supporters and only knights and aristocrats were entitled to use them on their personal heraldry.
 Exactly why the leopard was chosen is not known but, like lions, they symbolise rank, status and power.

 Thomas Sackville, 1st Earl of Dorset, became Lord Buckhurst in the 1560s and the use of the leopard probably dates from this time.
-The leopard may be connected to the Sackville family link with the Boleyns, namely Anne Boleyn, and through her, to Queen Elizabeth I. The royal connection was a familial link of which the Sackvilles were undoubtedly very proud and wanted to adorn all over Knole.
+The leopard may be connected to the Sackville family link with the Boleyns, namely Anne Boleyn, and through her to Queen Elizabeth I. The connection was a source of pride to the Sackvilles, who went on to include the leopard in as many visual details as possible; you can spot them slinking around walls and windows, springing from the gables, clinging to the ceilings and even climbing up drainpipes.

 The Great Staircase was entirely remodelled by Thomas Sackville between 1605 and 1608.
 It formed a key stage in the formal procession of the family and their guests from the Great Hall to the state rooms on the first floor.
 The architecture and decoration was heavily influenced by the Renaissance revival of the classical orders and the carved leopards, holding heraldic shields in their paws, are a symbol of the family’s power and prestige.